Amazon: marketplace guide

 Yes | The selected gift wrapping option.
 For more information, refer to the Manage gift options article on Amazon Seller Central. |

-Settlement report
+Settlement reports

 You can retrieve a settlement report from ChannelEngine via the Merchant API.
 The settlement report contains information on transactions and other financial activity, which can help you reconcile the totals you see on ChannelEngine or your merchant's system, and the amount received from Amazon.
-ChannelEngine generates a report per each Amazon sales channel, e.g.: Amazon DE, Amazon UK, etc.
+ChannelEngine generates a report per each Amazon country, e.g.: Amazon DE, Amazon UK, etc.

 There are two types of settlement report: